nsonb/Assignment/DEVELOPMENT_NOTE.md

 # CONCLUSION
 The server was hand tested using Postman making request to the server.
 There are other scalable solutions for testing the server such as set up unit testing with nodejs but I admit I am not very familiar with unit testing or the process of test-driven application development.

 Another point is the data storage.
-Optimally for a larger server handling more requests, it is better to use a dedicated database manager but for this small assignment, I decided to use a json file to store the data instead, which is faster to implement.
+Optimally for a larger server handling more requests, it is better to use a dedicated database manager but for this small assignment, I decided to use a json file to store the data instead, which succeeds in completing the current task.